ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 ClickPipes dynamically retrieves and applies the Avro schema from the configured Schema Registry using the schema ID embedded in each message/event.
 Schema updates are detected and processed automatically.

+At this time ClickPipes is only compatible with schema registries that use the [Confluent Schema Registry API](https://docs.confluent.io/platform/current/schema-registry/develop/api.html).
+In addition to Confluent Kafka and Cloud, this includes the RedPanda, AWS MSK, and Upstash schema registries.
+ClickPipes is not currently compatible with the AWS Glue Schema registry or the Azure Schema Registry (coming soon).

 The following rules are applied to the mapping between the retrieved Avro schema and the ClickHouse destination table:
 - If the Avro schema contains a field that is not included in the ClickHouse destination mapping, that field is ignored.
 - If the Avro schema is missing a field defined in the ClickHouse destination mapping, the ClickHouse column will be populated with a "zero" value, such as 0 or an empty string.
-Note that `DEFAULT` expressions are not currently evaluated for ClickPipes inserts (this is temporary limitation pending updates to the ClickHouse server default processing).
+Note that [DEFAULT](https://clickhouse.com/docs/en/sql-reference/statements/create/table#default) expressions are not currently evaluated for ClickPipes inserts (this is temporary limitation pending updates to the ClickHouse server default processing).
 - If the Avro schema field and the ClickHouse column are incompatible, inserts of that row/message will fail, and the failure will be recorded in the ClickPipes errors table.
 Note that several implicit conversions are supported (like between numeric types), but not all (for example, an Avro `record` field can not be inserted into an `Int32` ClickHouse column).

 ## Current Limitations